Skip to main content

 5.5. getDocument: Fetching a Single Document

+The getDocument action retrieves one single, complete document from a collection by its unique _id.
 This action is used whenever you need to fetch the full details of a specific item.
 It is typically triggered when a user clicks on an item in a list, which then prepares the data for an "edit" form or a "details" view.

 Returns